DigiBP/AS25_Glacier_Express/README.md

 ![prescription order](images/voiceflow_prescription.png)

 - Chatbot prompts customer to upload prescription using provided tool
-- Uploaded document is sent to OCR.space via API Request which extracts the prescription details using Optical Character Recognition
+- Uploaded document is sent to OCR.space via API Request, which extracts the prescription details using Optical Character Recognition
 - Information is sent back to Voiceflow and the user confirms it is correct
 - API Request is sent to database to check inventory (and place purchase order if necessary)
 - Agent block provides relevant information about the medication and asks user to provide their email to process the order